 What are the benefits?

 Prior to behavioral targeting, marketers had to rely on demographic and psychographic targeting to deliver their message to broad groups based on things like gender, age, and income.
 For those focused on ROI, the clear benefit of behavioral targeting is that marketers no longer need to waste time and resources on a broad audience where only some will be interested in what they’re offering.

 Instead, you can target only those that have already expressed interest in you and your products, and who are much more likely to respond to your message.
 It’s a more efficient use of your marketing budget, delivering a much better ROI.

 Behavioral targeting also enables marketers to segment audiences in a variety of ways, from specific products viewed to different phases in the shopping journey.
 This tactic can also be used to optimize the onsite experience to improve conversions, including things like personalizing content and offers based on a visitor’s location or browsing behaviors.

 What does it have to do with retargeting?

 Behavioral targeting is often referred to as “behavioral advertising” or “online behavioral advertising”.
 One of the most popular behavioral advertising tactics is retargeting, which serves ads to site visitors after they have left your site and browse elsewhere.
 Retargeting uses behavioral targeting to deliver the right message to the right people.
+Which is sometimes why you might see it called “behavioral retargeting”.
 At the most basic level, retargeting shows ads featuring the product most recently viewed.
 More advanced retargeting includes product recommendations and dynamic creative tailored to each shopper’s preferences.

 Predictive targeting—the next evolution of behavioral targeting